 - Optimization based on least cost equipment and infrastructure for timely harvest, densification, storage and transport of the biomass,

 Preprocessing may include one or a combination of several of size reduction, fractionation, sorting, and densification.
 The storage of wet biomass may also impart biochemical and physical modifications to the biomass termed as in-store pre processing.
-The preprocessed biomass is transported to the biopower facility or biorefinery where it is fed directly into the conversion reactor.
+The preprocessed biomass is transported to the biomass power plant or biorefinery where it is fed directly into the conversion reactor.

-There are three important steps involved in the conversion of agricultural waste streams into useful energy.
+There are three important steps involved in the conversion of crop residues into useful energy.
 In the first step, the biomass must be prepared for the energy conversion process.
 While this step is highly dependent on the waste stream and approach, drying, grinding, separating, and similar operations are common.

 In addition, the host facility will need material handling systems, storage, metering, and prep-yard systems and handling equipment.
 In the second step, the biomass waste stream must be converted into a useful fuel or steam.
 Finally, the fuel or steam is fed into a prime mover to generate useful electricity and heat.
-The moisture content of the resource is a primary factor used to select a waste to fuel conversion technology.
+The moisture content of the resource is a primary factor used to select a agricultural biomass-to-fuel conversion technology.